138paulmiller/PyMaze/README.md

 	./maze.py -[OPTION|ARG]*

-	-width COL	Sets the maze width (number of columns) to COL, default is 15 -height ROW	Sets the maze height (number of rows) to ROW, default is 15 -seed SEED	Sets Random Number Generator's seed to SEED, default seed is random -out NAME	Sets output file prefix to NAME, default is seed number -interactive	Starts CLI maze game.
-Does not save to file -help		Prints help menu
+	-width COL	Sets the maze width (number of columns) to COL (Must be greater than 0). default is 15 -height ROW	Sets the maze height (number of rows) to ROW (Must be greater than 0).
+Default is 15 -seed SEED	Sets Random Number Generator's seed to SEED.
+Default seed is random -out NAME	Sets output file prefix to NAME, default is seed number -interactive	Starts CLI maze game.
+Does not save to file -block	Print maze using Unicode block characters and ANSI style coloring, only works with interactive mode -help	Prints this menu

 ## Examples